USPTO Examiner PHAN MINH Q - Art Unit 2852

 Pre-Appeal Conference Effectiveness

 When applicants request a pre-appeal conference (PAC) with this examiner, 15.4% result in withdrawal of the rejection or reopening of prosecution.
-This success rate is in the 23% percentile among all examiners.
-Note: Pre-appeal conferences show limited success with this examiner compared to others.
-While still worth considering, be prepared to proceed with a full appeal brief if the PAC does not result in favorable action.
+This success rate is in the 26% percentile among all examiners.
+Note: Pre-appeal conferences show below-average success with this examiner.
+Consider whether your arguments are strong enough to warrant a PAC request.

 Appeal Withdrawal and Reconsideration

 This examiner withdraws rejections or reopens prosecution in 66.7% of appeals filed.
-This is in the 45% percentile among all examiners.
+This is in the 50% percentile among all examiners.
 Of these withdrawals, 35.7% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
-Strategic Insight: This examiner shows below-average willingness to reconsider rejections during appeals.
-Be prepared to fully prosecute appeals if filed.
+Strategic Insight: This examiner shows above-average willingness to reconsider rejections during appeals.
+The mandatory appeal conference (MPEP § 1207.01) provides an opportunity for reconsideration.

 Petition Practice